The Lion King: Development

 Don Hahn joined the production as the film's producer because Schumacher was promoted to Vice President of Development for Walt Disney Feature Animation.
 Hahn found the script unfocused and lacking a clear theme, and after establishing the main theme as "leaving childhood and facing up to the realities of the world", asked for a final retool.
 Allers, Minkoff, Chapman, and Hahn then rewrote the story across two weeks of meetings with directors Kirk Wise and Gary Trousdale, who had finished directing Beauty and the Beast (1991).
 One of the definite ideas that stemmed from the meetings was to have Mufasa return as a ghost.
 Allers also changed the character Rafiki from a more serious court advisor into a wacky shaman.
 The title was also changed from King of the Jungle to The Lion King, as the setting was not the jungle but the savannah.
 It was also decided to make Mufasa and Scar brothers, as the writers felt it was much more interesting if the threat came from someone within the family.

 Allers and Minkoff pitched the revised story to Katzenberg and Michael Eisner, to which Eisner felt the story "could be more Shakespearean"; he suggested modeling the story on King Lear.
 Maureen Donley, an associate producer, countered, stating that the story resembled Hamlet.
-Continuing on the idea, Allers recalled Katzenberg asking them to "put in as much Hamlet as you can", to which they did.
+Continuing on the idea, Allers recalled Katzenberg asking them to "put in as much Hamlet as you can".
 However, they felt it was too forced, and looked to other heroic archetypes such as the stories of Joseph and Moses from the Bible.

-Not counting most of the segments from Fantasia (1940), Saludos Amigos (1942), The Three Caballeros (1944), Make Mine Music (1946) and Melody Time (1948); and The Rescuers Down Under (1990) (a sequel to The Rescuers (1977)), The Lion King was the first Disney animated feature to be an original story, rather than be based on pre-existing works and characters.
-The filmmakers have stated that the story of The Lion King was inspired by the lives of Joseph and Moses from the Bible, and Shakespeare's Hamlet, though the story has also drawn some comparisons to Shakespeare's lesser known plays Henry IV, Part 1 and Part 2.
+Aside from Disney's prior anthology films and The Rescuers Down Under (1990) (a sequel to The Rescuers (1977)), The Lion King was Disney's second animated feature film to feature an original story conception after The Aristocats (1970), although the final product was heavily modelled on Hamlet, Joseph and Moses.
+The story has also been compared to Shakespeare's lesser known plays Henry IV, Part 1 and Part 2.